process-analytics/bpmn-visualization-addons/packages/addons/README.md

 The plugins infrastructure provides a way to register extension points.

 > [!IMPORTANT]
-> To be able to register and use the plugins, you need to import `BpmnVisualization` from the `addons` package, and not from `bpmn-visualization`.
+> To be able to register and use the plugins, you need to import `BpmnVisualization` from `bpmn-visualization-addons`, and not from `bpmn-visualization`.
 ```diff
 - import {BpmnVisualization} from "bpmn-visualization";
 + import {BpmnVisualization} from "@process-analytics/bpmn-visualization-addons";